The best password recovery solutions aim to help you to recover passwords for software applications and hardware devices.

 Lazesoft boasts a 100% recovery rate when used on Windows 2000, XP, Vista, 7, 8, 8.1, and even 10.
 It can also be used to retrieve lost product keys from Windows installations.
 Finally, Lazesoft has free technical support available, so if you get stuck, you can check out its comprehensive FAQ and knowledge base, and then if necessary, contact by email.

 Don’t let the name scare you: John the Ripper is a reputable password recovery tool available for Unix, macOS, Windows, and others.
 The free version is only available in source code, which isn’t well suited to novice users.
-However, a Pro version is available for Linux and macOS, starting at $39.95, with a seven-day money-back guarantee.
+However, a Pro version is available for Linux and macOS, with a seven-day money-back guarantee.

 In both cases, there’s no graphical user interface, so if you’re not familiar with command-line, this tool is probably not for you.